Bergen Light Rail: Background

 The first public transport in Bergen was the Bergen Tramway, which operated between 1897 and 1965.
 It was limited to the inner parts of the city and did not reach the suburbs.
-The city council therefore decided to close it, arguing that the future lay in private cars, diesel buses and trolleybuses.
-In the 1960s, the removal on restriction on car sales created more traffic than the roads could handle and consequently both buses and cars began increasingly being stuck in rush-hour queues.
-The municipality and the Norwegian Public Roads Administration started looking at rectifying the situation by building a ring road around the city, and by alternative means of public transport.
+In deciding to close it, the city council argued that the future lay in private cars, diesel buses and trolleybuses.
+However, later in the 1960s, the removal of a restriction on car sales created more traffic than the roads could handle, and consequently both buses and cars began increasingly being stuck in rush-hour queues.
+The municipality and the Norwegian Public Roads Administration started looking at means to rectify the problem by building a ring road around the city, and by alternative means of public transport.

 Prior to the shortening of the main Bergen Line railway with the Ulriken Tunnel, the Bergen–Nesttun Line was an important commuter rail service, feeding suburban residents from Fana into the city center.
 In 1917, the section was the most heavily trafficked railway in the country, with a travel time between 20 and 27 minutes.
 There were up to 27 trains per day, of which five continued to Garnes.
 In 1918, the line was proposed for doubling and electrification: the latter was completed in 1954.
-The same year, annual ridership were down to 870,000 passengers.
-After the opening of the Ulriken Tunnel commuter trains were kept for six months, with the last trip ran on 31 January 1965.
+The same year, annual ridership had fallen to 870,000 passengers.
+After the opening of the Ulriken Tunnel, commuter trains were retained for six months, and the last trip occurred on 31 January 1965.